heron-data/docs/docs/integrations/plaid.md

 ---
 sidebar_position: 1
+sidebar_label: Plaid
 ---

-# How to integrate via Plaid
+# Plaid Integration

 To integrate with Heron Data using Plaid, you’ll need to configure an integration in the Heron and Plaid Dashboards.